bytecodealliance/cap-std/README.md

 ## How fast is it?

-On Linux 5.6 and newer, `cap-std` uses [`openat2`] to implement `open` and with a single system call in common cases.
+On Linux 5.6 and newer, `cap-std` uses [`openat2`] to implement `Dir::open` with a single system call in common cases.
 Several other operations internally utilize [`openat2`], [`O_PATH`], and [`/proc/self/fd`] (when available) for fast path resolution as well.